MalakysRed/whatsfordinner/recipe-engine/SPEC.md

   verification_status verification_status NOT NULL DEFAULT 'unverified',
   verified_at         timestamptz,
-  verification_note   text,                -- what was wrong the first time it was cooked
+  verification_note   text,                -- what was wrong the first time it was cooked structure_hash      text NOT NULL,       -- hash of the cooking-relevant fields verified_structure_hash text,            -- structure_hash at time of verification CHECK (verification_status = 'unverified' OR verified_at IS NOT NULL), CHECK (verification_status = 'unverified' OR verified_structure_hash IS NOT NULL),

   default_servings    smallint NOT NULL DEFAULT 4,
   scalable            boolean NOT NULL DEFAULT true,